Petites Pensées

 People will not admit it, but they hate artists and want them to be shrinking, meek little souls.
 To hell with them.

 The rape of Iraq by America and the consequent theft of museum works and the horrific despoilation of archeological sites is one of the worst disasters in the history of art and culture since the burning of the library at Alexandria.
 You paid for it.
+When will we leave these people alone?

 Effective images in art tend to be read as 2 dimensional or 3 dimensional gestalts (at any one moment in time), and not in between the two.